 (a) By the twentieth day of each month following the month in which any Product was delivered (the “Delivery Month”) under a Transaction, Seller shall send or fax to Buyer a statement setting forth the Quantity which was delivered under each Transaction for the applicable Delivery Month, the Contract Price, the amount of GST, and the total amount due.
 Billing and payment will be based on actual delivered Quantities.
 If actual Quantities are not available by the billing date, billing and payment will be prepared based upon the scheduled contract Quantities and, in that case, differences between scheduled Quantities and actual Quantities delivered and received in the applicable Delivery Month will be corrected or settled in cash, Product or by netting, as the Parties may agree.

-(b) If for any Delivery Month, the Contract Price calculation results in an amount that is less than zero (the absolute value of that amount being the “Seller’s Amount”), Seller shall, nevertheless, deliver the Product as provided under the applicable Transaction, provided that the Contract Price payable by Buyer for the Product delivered in such Delivery Month shall be zero, and Seller shall pay Buyer an amount equal to the Seller’s Amount, multiplied by the Quantity, multiplied by the number of days in the applicable Delivery Month (the “Seller’s Payment”); provided, however, “Seller’s Amount” shall not be payable with respect to any Product that was not delivered or not received due to Force Majeure or not received due to a Buyer’s failure described in Section 5.2.
+(b) If for any Delivery Month, the Contract Price calculation results in an amount that is less than zero (the absolute value of that amount being the “Seller’s Amount”), Seller shall, nevertheless, deliver the Product as provided under the applicable Transaction, provided that the Contract Price payable by Buyer for the Product delivered in such Delivery Month shall be zero, and Seller shall pay Buyer an amount equal to the Seller’s Amount, multiplied by the Quantity, multiplied by the number of days in the applicable Delivery Month (the “Seller’s Payment”); provided, however, “Seller’s Amount” shall not be payable with respect to any Product that was not delivered or not received due to Force Majeure, pursuant to Sections 6.2 or 6.7, under the terms of the Product or not received due to a Buyer’s failure to perform.
 Buyer shall invoice Seller for the Seller’s Payment, plus GST, on or before the twentieth day of the calendar Month following such Delivery Month.

 Payment Date.
 Buyer shall pay, or if sub-section 7.1(b) applies, Seller shall pay, the amount due in sufficient time to ensure that the payee receives such amount on or before the Payment Date (defined below).
 “Payment Date” means the twenty-fifth day of the month in which the statement was received, provided that if the twenty-fifth day is a Saturday or Canadian statutory holiday, other than a Monday, then payment shall be made on the immediately preceding Business Day; if the twenty-fifth day is a Sunday or a Canadian statutory holiday falling on a Monday, then payment shall be made on the immediately following Business Day.
 If presentation of the written statement is delayed after the twentieth day of the month, the Payment Date shall be delayed for a like period unless the payor is primarily responsible for such delay.
 Payment shall be made in immediately available funds by wire transfer, or by cheque, to the payee’s account or address designated on the Cover Sheet.